Never miss an important update |

 Tricksters can use social media like Facebook or Twitter to redirect victims to spoofed websites.
 The scammers copy the target users' account information on Facebook and create a duplicate account; they send a request to the user's friends.

-If the Facebook friends accept the requests, they post messages and ask them to pay money for a charity or seek financial favours for various other reasons.\
+If Facebook friends accept the requests, they post messages asking them to pay for charity or seek financial favours for various other reasons.\

-A phone call is the most common tool utilised by such individuals to convince the victim to buy into schemes or investment plans and divulge important details.
-Sometimes the criminals send voicemails and ask the client to call on a specific number.
+A phone call is an individual's most common tool to convince the victim to buy into schemes or investment plans and divulge important details.
+Sometimes, the criminals send voicemails and ask the client to call a specific number.
 If the user tries to respond – they are redirected to premium rate subscriptions.

-Do not assume the emails or text messages that appear to be coming from a reputable firm can be blindly trusted.
+Do not assume that emails or text messages that appear to be coming from a reputable firm can be blindly trusted.
 The fraudsters may spoof website addresses to carry out the crimes.

 Do not trust the voicemails coming from authorised individuals.
-Verify all related details to ensure its reliability.
+Verify all related details to ensure their reliability.

 Use spam filters and always mark suspicious emails.